 In Netpeak Spider 3.2, we have implemented long-awaited features.
 Now you can use our program more comprehensively with the following changes:

-- Express audit of the optimization quality in PDF with the following reports: 'Overview', 'URL Structure', 'Crawling and Indexing', 'Status Codes', 'Click and URL Depth', 'Load Speed', 'HTTP/HTTPS Protocols', 'Content Optimization', and 'Issues';
+- Audit of the optimization quality in PDF with the following reports: 'Overview', 'URL Structure', 'Crawling and Indexing', 'Status Codes', 'Click and URL Depth', 'Load Speed', 'HTTP/HTTPS Protocols', 'Content Optimization', and 'Issues';

 - Enhanced issue description: the threat the issue can cause, how to fix it, useful links for deeper understading of the problem;